ltiongl/data-analytics-practices/disney-subscription-data/README.md

 # Disney+ Subscription Data Analysis

 ## Project Overview
-Using Disney+ subscription data, I analyzed monthly revenue and subscriber demographics.
+Using Disney+ subscription data, I analyzed monthly revenue and subscriber demographics from the USA, Canada, UK, France, and India, covering the period from June 2021 to June 2024.

 ## Software and Tools
 Python version: `Python 3.9.10`